 With Bit, your marketing management team can create umpteen number of marketing-related documents.
 Be it a marketing plan, product requirements plan or a performance report, Bit has templates for everything.
 Its extensive template gallery offers over 70+ templates for you to choose your favorite one!

 It comes with an auto-formatting feature, which automatically formats your entire document uniformly!
 It even provides you with its own collection of themes and you can change the color of the document with just a click!

 Bit supports over 100++ file formats in its documents, which means that you can add any kind of rich media such as videos, presentations, charts, maps, surveys and so much more to your documents and make them come to life!
 This will make your marketing-related documents much more interactive and engaging!

 5. Live Sharing & Other Features

-You can use Bit’s live sharing feature to share your any of your marketing-related document in a live state with anyone that you want.
+You can use Bit’s live sharing feature to share any of your marketing-related documents in a live state with anyone that you want.
 All the changes that you make to the report get updated in real-time as well.
-This a great advantage when you are working with multiple teams and departments to carry out tasks that need constant updates.
+This is a great advantage when you are working with multiple teams and departments to carry out tasks that need constant updates.
 Bit also has features like document tracking, password protection, file access restrictions, etc. which will help you keep your documents safe.